Meet us at ShopTalk Europe, Booth L46

 At SeoProfy, we design campaigns that combine SEO and AEO so your brand can see more qualified traffic from Google, LLMs, and virtual assistants.
 Our team will help you:

-- Get your content cited in AI-generated answers
+• Get your content cited in AI-generated answers

-- Win more featured snippets and voice search spots
+• Win more featured snippets and voice search spots

-- Grow your share of voice across answer engines
+• Grow your share of voice across answer engines

 How to Combine AEO and SEO for Maximum Visibility

-Although the AEO vs SEO debate often focuses on differences, the two strategies intersect more than most people think.
-AI platforms still use traditional SEO signals such as topical content, backlinks, and technical optimization when deciding which content to feature to provide satisfactory answers.
+The AEO vs SEO debate tends to focus on differences, but the two strategies share more common ground than most people expect.
+AI platforms still rely on traditional SEO signals — topical content, backlinks, technical optimization — when deciding what to surface.
+Strong SEO foundations naturally create more opportunities to appear in AI-generated summaries, voice search, and featured snippets.

 Start with a Detailed AI SEO Audit